-• the chosen algorithm, and
+• the chosen algorithm.

-• the parameter values.
+- the parameter values. - the current parameter number.

 Anything controlled by the Z knob/CV is not stored - its value is always defined by the knob position and CV input.

 There are 64 preset slots.
 Presets are saved and recalled using the menu.
 To save a preset: